Welcome to Abbey Green Therapeutic Children's Services

 At Abbey Green Therapeutic Children’s Services we believe that relationships and shared responsibility are central to all organisations and that the overall social environment is critical to the effectiveness of the service.
 We embrace a reflective and nurturing space, giving children the chance to consider their actions and learn effectively.

 The service provides a therapeutically planned environment, with a tailored package of care and therapy.
-We have the benefits of bringing in other therapeutic services when required such as Psychologists and Child Psychotherapists such as Play and Art Therapists to meet the individual child’s needs.
+We offer in house therapy with our Child Psychotherapists such as Talking, Play, Dance and Art Therapy to meet the individual child’s needs.
+We have the benefit of bringing in other therapeutic services when required such as Psychologists.
 Children and young people may have individual psychotherapy in addition to the therapeutic key working that is provided weekly.

 Great attention is paid to diet and nutrition in the home.
 Food is varied and fresh with significant attention to children’s preferences and cultural diversity; home environments are comfortable and high quality; the daily regime is predictable, nurturing and supportive of all the needs of growing children and young people.